 Did you know 86% of buyers are willing to pay more for a great customer experience?
 And that for every $1 invested in UX, companies see a return of $100 – that’s an ROI of 9.9K%!

 You might feel like knowing these definitions will only take you so far; isn’t it just a straightforward case of X=1, Y=2?
-Understanding the distinction between CX and UX is crucial for business success because being able to differentiate between the two puts your business leagues ahead of its competitors. it allows businesses to deeply understand their customers' needs and preferences, and deliver an experience that meets and exceeds their expectations across all touchpoints.
+Understanding the distinction between CX and UX is crucial for business success because being able to differentiate between the two puts your business leagues ahead of its competitors.
+It allows businesses to deeply understand their customers' needs and preferences, and deliver an experience that meets and exceeds their expectations across all touchpoints.

 In this article, we’re going to shed some light on: